TatuLund/vaadin-create23/docs/DataExport.PRD.md

 - Export button enablement matrix by date values.
 - Required indicator visibility for both date fields.
 - Future date values are not selectable in `From` and `To` fields.
+- Date field lower bound is enforced at current date minus 24 months.
 - `To` date field component-error visibility/clearing for invalid range states.
-- `From` value change triggers grid scroll to expected index when match exists.
+- `To` value change triggers grid scroll to expected index when match exists.
-- No scroll is triggered when `From` is null, invalid, or no match exists.
+- No scroll is triggered when `To` is null, invalid, or no match exists.
 - Row style class is applied only for rows inside selected range and removed when out of range.
 - Loading icon/state transitions on click/success/failure/dialog-close.
 - Dialog opens only after async completion.
 - Download button exists and is enabled in dialog.
+- `From` field is initially focused when entering Purchase History tab.
+- Export-ready feedback is shown inside dialog content (not as a separate notification).
 - Detach/navigation-away during export does not produce stale-component failures.

 ## 14.2 Service/Presenter Tests

 - Date-range validation logic, especially boundary at exactly three months.
-- First matching index resolution for `From` date boundary (match/no-match/boundary cases).
+- First matching index resolution for `To` date boundary (match/no-match/boundary cases).
 - Async completion callback routes (success/failure).
 - Authorization enforcement for admin-only export.